noelbundick/config-analyzer/docs/rules-armTemplate.md

   "name": "storage-unintendedPublic",
   "description": "Storage Accounts that are configured for Private Endpoint but still allow Internet traffic", "type": "ARM",
-  "evaluation": {
+  "recommendation": "optional link to docs on how to fix the issue", "evaluation": {
     "query": "type == `Microsoft.Storage/storageAccounts` && properties.networkAcls.defaultAction == `Allow`",
     "and": [